designsimply/photo-addict/readme.txt

 Attachment page background colors use a zoomed and blurred version of the image combined with color sampling and opacity to achieve the gradient background.

-If the Random Images plugin is present, it will be used on attachment pages automatically.
-Highly recommened.
+If the Random Images plugin is present, it will be used on attachment pages automatically (recommended).

 Tagline is used in the HTML header bug not displayed on the blog.

+Galleries do not allow columns so they can always adjust to fit the space provided in the flexbox layout on the home page.

 Menu styling supports one level of links.